zuedev/Arcanum/README.md

 # Arcanum

-> An all-in-one Discord bot for running TTRPG games online.
+> An open-source Discord bot for running TTRPG games.

 ## Usage